Cailyn Hansen

 - Recommended: Hermeneuticon Praxis

-- Optional: Zora Neale Hurston, Mules and Men (1935, Hoodoo chapters)
+- Optional: Zora Neale Hurston, Mules and Men (Part 1, Chapter 1 and Part 2)

-- First-hand accounts of Black Southern ritual practice; a counter-canon to Crowley and Blavatsky.
+- First-hand accounts of Black Southern ritual practice; a counter-canon to Crowley and Blavatsky (see above).

-- Optional: Trinidadian Obeah texts (compiled in Diana Paton, The Cultural Politics of Obeah, 2015)
+- Optional: Diana Paton, The Cultural Politics of Obeah (Introduction and Chapters 1 and 8)

 - Present esotericism as anti-colonial resistance.